About Oxford Economics

 Key elements of the role include the following:

 Economists will be expected to have up to four years, and Senior Economists at least five years, of prior experience working as a professional economist.
 The successful candidate will be rigorous, adaptable and creative in seeking solutions to difficult economic questions, and should also have the following attributes.

 Location of post: Oxford Economics’ London office, 4 Millbank, Westminster

 How to apply:

 Please submit your curriculum vitae, an example of prior written analysis, and a cover letter clearly stating your credentials and how you meet the person specification to Stephanie Marnell, UK Human Resources Manager.
-The deadline for applications is 6pm, Monday 21 January, 2019.

 If you have questions about the role, please feel free to contact Stephanie Marnell